calcinai/xero-php/README.md

 * Removal of countless semantic issues

-I've tested with Private apps, but will also support Partner/Public apps with a little more work.
+I've tested with Private/Public apps, but should also support Partner apps when configured.
 This library is still a WIP, I'd love contributions/fixes from anyone that is keen to join the cause!

 ### Model Generation

 Any files in the XeroPHP/Models directory is system generated.
-Ideally, these shouldn't me modified directly, as it will be difficult to track/update.
+Ideally, these shouldn't be modified directly, as it will be difficult to track/update.
 Instead, if you notice something wrong with them, have a look at the ```generate/``` folder.
 This contains the generation code, which actually just scrapes <http://developer.xero.com/documentation/> and parses out model/property/relation information.

 ## Requirements